romucci/boilerplate-vue-apollo-graphql-mongodb/README.md

 ## License

 This project is licensed under the MIT License.
+It is free :D. Use it as you please.

 ## Acknowledgments